 What do you pin on your board?

 This is where you can have fun and get really creative with the board.
 Again, Pinterest can be used for all types of companies.
 First, you need to be clear about your company culture and what type of person you want to hire.
-Will the pins be serious and professional, or is a sense of humour appropriate?
+Will the pins be serious and professional, or is a sense of humor appropriate?
 What specific aspects of your company culture do you want to represent on your board?
 You may want to share how much you care about your clients, or how you help your clients, or what a great office environment there is.

 Next, get out the full job spec and highlight or make notes on the main keywords and themes of the job vacancy.
-Keep in mind characteristics such as the following: remote working, benefits such as gym membership, flexible working hours, location of your office, the industry your company is in, technical requirements and skills, and personal attributes such as an eye for detail, sense of humour, or creativity.
+Keep in mind characteristics such as the following: remote working, benefits such as gym membership, flexible working hours, location of your office, the industry your company is in, technical requirements and skills, and personal attributes such as an eye for detail, sense of humor, or creativity.
 Search through Pinterest for each of these themes, keywords, or characteristics.

 For more ideas, visit our Pinterest board for our Social Media Community Manager & Blogger position.
 Feel free, of course, to repin our images… as that’s what Pinterest is all about: sharing graphic content.
-If you need a Pinterest invite, please email me.
-And if you know of anyone for the social media role, please let us know!

 Holly Worton is a Pinterest addict and is passionate about helping people and companies plan their online marketing and social media strategy to achieve their business goals.